shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - Adopt safe cyber habits
     - Plan and prepare
     - Focus on habits, not tools
-- Be informed and confident in your digital decisions
+- Be informed and confident in your cyber decisions
     - Have a reference list of trustworthy cybersecurity tools and information